 BDP 101 courses are restricted to Freshmen and Sophomores, or to students participating in the Bridging Disciplines Programs.
 The courses meet for two hours per week for the first eight weeks of the semester.
 They do not satisfy a substantial writing component requirement.

-Applies to Children & Society and Social Inequality, Health & Policy BDPs
+Applies to Public Policy, and Social Inequality, Health & Policy BDP certificates

 BDP 101: Exploring Digital Arts & Media

 Applies to Digital Arts & Media BDP certificate

 Professor Bruce Pennycook, College of Fine Arts

 This seminar aims to present a broad survey of digital art and media.
 For most of the eight seminars there will be a guest speaker in the first hour then in the second hour there will be a lecture/discussion period based on the presenter’s work and on the general topic.
 Students in this course will learn about the many areas of specialization that the phrase “digital art & media” covers, ranging from the Internet to game design.

 BDP 101: Health Inequality in Childhood and Adolescence